ShorTS International Film Festival (ShorTS IFF) is organised by the Maremetraggio Association and financed by public entities and private sponsors.

 Cash prizes must be claimed within one year after notification.

-Each author is liable for the content of his or her work.
-Participants authorize the Festival to use their name and address for all purposes related to the event.
-The information given in the entry form will be made public in the catalogue and on the Festival’s Website.
+Each author is liable for the content of his or her works.
+Participants authorize the Festival to use their data for all purposes related to the event.
+The information given in the entry form will be published in the Festival catalogue and on the website.

-The participation in the Festival implies the full understanding of these rules and regulations, and compliance with its terms.
+Participation in the Festival implies the full understanding of this regulation, and compliance with its terms.

-These rules and regulations are issued both in Italian and English.
+This regulation is issued in both Italian and English.
 In case of problems or inconsistencies relating to its interpretation, the Italian version shall prevail.